codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 Use custom annotations to store any optional information you wish to keep associated with an entity.
 Examples would be storing the test coverage for a particular build, a special settings file for a pipeline, identifying the environments for builds.

 You can add, view, and manage annotations in the Codefresh UI or through the [Codefresh CLI](https://codefresh-io.github.io/cli/annotations/){:target="\_blank"}.
-You can also define an annotation to be associated with and displayed for a specific build a display

 >The syntax shown in this page is deprecated but still supported.
 For the new syntax,